nhattran02/HomeMonitoring/README.md

-# ESP32-Cam-IDF-Driver-
+# Home Monitoring
-This is repo for ESP32-CAM Live Streaming Web Server using IDF Framework
+This is repo for Home Monitor System using IDF Framework